What Obsessive Compulsive Disorder (OCD) Looks Like in Children

 Though it is typically diagnosed in young adulthood, OCD does manifest as young as six with traits that include obsessive cleanliness, tantrums if something gets “out of order,” and close attention to rituals.
 Learn more about common signs here.

-OCD is a challenging mental illness for anyone who lives with its frequent and sometimes unsettling obsessions and compulsions.
+Obsessive compulsive disorder is a challenging mental illness for anyone who lives with its frequent and sometimes unsettling obsessions and compulsions.
 It can be especially tormenting for children, who may not understand the psychological underpinnings of their feeling or may become fixated on being a “bad kid.”
-Obsessive compulsive disorder affects as many as 1 in 200 children — or about 500,000 kids in the US — and often exists in tandem with other conditions like ADHD, depression, or anxiety, which can complicate a diagnosis and lead to problems at school and at home.
+OCD affects as many as 1 in 200 children — or about 500,000 kids in the US — and often exists in tandem with other conditions like ADHD, mood disorders, or anxiety, which can complicate a diagnosis and lead to problems at school and at home.

 It’s painful for any parent to watch his or her child struggle with obsessions and compulsions, and it’s not uncommon for family members and even medical professionals to seek other explanations for a child’s odd behavior.
 This instinct is not incorrect; some obsessive or compulsive behaviors might be developmentally appropriate.
 A kindergartner may become fixated on “bad words,” for example, becoming hysterical if one is uttered in her presence.
 As always, it’s best not to rush to diagnosis.